vyoung831/Mintee/README.md

 1. [Technotes](#technotes)

 # Mu
-Mu is a task and habit management application developed for iPhone and iPad.
+Mu is a task and habit management application developed for iPhone.

 # Technotes
 For technotes on design and development guidelines, see the following: